mpeeples2008/ArchNetSci/_book/08-spatial-interaction.md

 }
 ```

 Now let's try an example using the Wankarani data.
 For this first example we will set `B` to `1`.
-We'll take a look at the results by first, creating a heatmap of the gravity model for every pair of nodes using the `superheat` package.
+We'll take a look at the results by first, creating a heat map of the gravity model for every pair of nodes using the `superheat` package.
 We will then plot the site size against the estimated flow from our model with both axes transformed to base-10 logarithms to see how those variables relate.
 We use the packages `scales` to provide exponential notation for the axis labels.

 ```r